AL Observing Challenge – Special Observing Award

 Requirements for this Observing Challenge:

-- Do an Outreach Activity related to the Titan Shadow Transit.
+1. Do an Outreach Activity related to Messier and the M102 Mystery.

 Information Required: